Grimm's Gift Guide

 Having the blue arches on the outside makes them more usable in small world play.
 Take a look at the last entry below to see how they can be turned into waterfalls.

 Nothing beats blocks.
 There isn't a more versatile or durable toy, and there are countless varieties to choose from.
 Grimm's are famous for their rainbow colours, but blocks with a natural finish have their place in any toy box.
 It's easy to become distracted by the beauty of coloured blocks and to think that they are the main event (which they can sometimes be).
 But often they simply set the scene for small world play, and it's here that the qualities of naturally-finished blocks come into focus.
 They offer a distraction-free canvas for your creations, as well as being beautiful in their own right.
+To learn more about how to get the most out of block play and help choosing the best set, see our Guide to Blocks.

 'Trees' from the Mixed Forest, Baby Bear's woodland home.